basilgregory/liteweb/README.md

 ```
 _Do note that the version mentioned here is version of the website and not of liteweb.
 This will ensure whenever there is a change in html files, they will show up properly without caching affecting the reload._

-Add the following code to default html page at the lcoation where you want the inner htmls to show up.
+Add the following code to default html page at the location where you want the inner htmls to show up.

 ```html
 <page></page>